 When Did Single Touch Payroll Start?

-Here is a Single Touch Payroll Timeline we produced back in April 2018 when STP rules and regulation first started rolling out for companies with 20+ employees.
+Here is a Single Touch Payroll Timeline we produced back in April 2018 when STP rules and regulations first started rolling out for companies with 20+ employees.

 Is Single Touch Payroll Compulsory?